 - Genetics: This is by far the biggest factor and unfortunately there is not much we can do about our genetics.
 Some people’s skin naturally ages quicker than others and it is to do with the amount of elastin and collagen that it contains.

-- Sun damage: This is the biggest cause or premature ageing of the skin and it is something that you can actually control yourself.
-Excessive exposure to ultra violet light from the sun can lead to permanent skin damage.
+- Sun damage: This is the biggest cause of premature ageing of the skin and it is something that you can actually control yourself.
+Excessive exposure to ultraviolet light from the sun can lead to permanent skin damage.

 Do the effects of Botox look natural?